mohsen1/lodash-for-backbone/README.md

 # lodash for Backbone

-> Exploring of possibility of using lodash for backbone to reach smaller size dependency
+> Exploring possibility of using [`lodash`](https://www.npmjs.com/package/lodash) for backbone to reach smaller size dependency

 ### Warning!
 Don't use it, work in progress